developer-zebra/developer-zebra-site/src/devicecentral/3-0/guide/usage/index.md

 ## Usage Notes
 * When in **Android Multiple User mode,** Device Central only supports the Primary user.
 * **Silent Pairing** can be enabled/disabled via [Bluetooth Manager CSP](/mx/bluetoothmgr), allowing the confirmation prompt to be bypassed during the pairing process.
-* The **Device Central scanning profile in DataWedge should not be removed or modified**, otherwise unexpected behavior may occur.
+* The **scanning profile named “DeviceCentral” in DataWedge should not be removed or modified**, otherwise unexpected behavior may occur.
 * Only **Zebra Bluetooth scanners are listed in the notification drawer in Android when connected to the device**.
 All other peripheral devices are listed only in the Device Central main UI.
 <br><br><br>